EURO CRIME

 • Green, Christine author of the PI Kate Kinsella novels.

-• Gregorio, Michael author of the Detective Hanno Steffinis series set in Prussia during the Napoleonic Era.
+• Gregorio, Michael author of the Detective Hanno Stiffeniis series set in Prussia during the Napoleonic Era.

 • Gregory, Susanna author of the historical Matthew Bartholomew series and Thomas Chaloner series.